 If you go this route, just understand that it’s going to be an imposition.
 Bring gifts from abroad and take them out to dinner at least!
 And stay out of trouble…

 Mail Receiving and Forwarding Services

 Will the address of one of these places work as your “permanent address?”
 Well, yes and no. You’ll probably need to dig around or even call them to see, but in most cases just paying for a mailbox rental somewhere is not going to give you legal residency unless it’s paired with a physical location of a relative that you can use for tax purposes.
 Otherwise, every out-of-state parent of a college kid would be doing this for $15 a month to save thousands on in-state tuition rates.
 Wealthy people would do it to instantly lower their tax burden.
-So more on those higher level services in a later section.
+So more on those higher-level services in a later section further down.